federicotorrielli/blog/content/posts/bayesian-in-expectation-is-not-a-theorem.md

 \mathbb{E}_{\pi}\big[K(X\mid \pi)\big] \;=\; K(X) + I(X;\pi).
 $$

-This mixes two distinct calculi.
+This expression combines two distinct calculi.
 Kolmogorov complexity is defined with respect to a universal Turing machine and is noncomputable.
 Shannon information is defined with respect to a probability law and is computable once the law is known.
-There is a coding theorem that ties average prefix Kolmogorov complexity to Shannon self information up to additive constants when the expectation is taken under the true distribution of the data.
-That theorem does not support the written identity, which equates an expectation of a conditional Kolmogorov complexity with an unconditional complexity plus Shannon mutual information with a permutation variable.
-Algorithmic mutual information is defined by
+There is a coding theorem that relates average prefix Kolmogorov complexity to Shannon self-information up to additive constants, assuming the expectation is taken under the true distribution of the data.
+However, this theorem does not support the written identity, which equates an expectation of a conditional Kolmogorov complexity with an unconditional complexity plus Shannon mutual information with a permutation variable.
+Algorithmic mutual information is defined by:

 $$
 I_K(X\!:\!\pi) \;=\; K(X) + K(\pi) - K(X,\pi),
 $$

-and there are only inequality relations that connect expectations of these quantities to Shannon analogues.
+and there are only inequality relations that connect expectations of these quantities to their Shannon analogues.
 There is a second problem.
-Conditioning reduces expected code length under Shannon information and under prefix Kolmogorov complexity up to constants.
-The stated sign suggests the opposite.
-The conclusion is simple.
-If the thesis Bayesian in expectation depends on the displayed identity, the thesis lacks a valid base.
-A replacement base is available and standard.
-Work in Shannon MDL with explicit codes and avoid uncomputable quantities except as intuition.
+Conditioning reduces expected code length under both Shannon information and prefix Kolmogorov complexity up to constants, contrary to the stated sign.
+This suggests the opposite.
+The conclusion is straightforward.
+If the thesis that transformers are Bayesian in expectation depends on the displayed identity, then the thesis lacks a valid foundation.
+A viable alternative is to work within the framework of Shannon MDL, using explicit codes and avoiding uncomputable quantities except as intuition.

 The correct Shannon object looks like this.
 Introduce an explicit random ordering variable $\Pi$ with a specified distribution, for example uniform over all permutations of ${1,\dots,n}$.
 Define a two part code with a model class $\mathcal{M}$ and a prefix code for data given model and ordering.
 The total codelength is